Hamsda/EmoTrackerPacks/ootrando_overworldmap_hamsda/README.md

 - `Entrances`: randomized or otherwise important grottos, houses, and dungeons
 - `Connectors`: connections between different overworld areas

-There are two variants, one for keysanity and one without, but none of the keys are actually used for logic (yet).

 All `Entrances` and `Connectors` have a capture spot, where you can mark what is at that location.
 Later you can see what led where by simply hovering over the locations with your mouse.
 If the location is useless, just mark off the icon to clean up the map.
 Some important locations should not be cleared, because they might be relevant to logic as pathways:

 - Links House